maelfabien/maelfabien.github.io/_pages/phd.md

 [The decoding graph](https://maelfabien.github.io/machinelearning/speech_reco_3): Problems arise in large vocabularies to decode a sequence with Viterbi.
 How is the language model used then?
 And how does it improve the search of the best sequence?
 Learn about the decoding graph and WFSTs.

+[Speaker Adaptation](https://maelfabien.github.io/machinelearning/speech_reco_4): How can we handle the mismatch between training and test data in ASR?

 # III.
 Network analysis